Probing the large-scale magnetic field inside the Sun from three decades of observed surface magnetograms: Introduction

 \section{Introduction}

-The solar cycle is nothing but a temporal variation of sunspots on the photosphere, which emerge from deep-seated magnetic fields inside the Sun, especially from the dominant toroidal component of the magnetic field \citep{Cameron2018, Cameron2019}.
+The solar cycle is nothing but a temporal variation of sunspots on the photosphere, which emerge from deep-seated magnetic fields inside the Sun, especially from the dominant toroidal component of the magnetic field \citep[e.g.,][]{Parker55b,Cameron2018, Cameron2019}.
 Due to magnetic buoyancy, the interior toroidal field rises and produces the observed latitudinal and longitudinal distribution of sunspots along with the observed latitudinal dependence of tilt between sunspots \citep{DSilva93,Fan93}.
 Hence, understanding the interior magnetic field and its prediction is an important goal, as it dictates the surface manifestations of sunspots, solar cycles, and space-weather.

-The most successful model to explain the solar cycle and the behaviour of the solar magnetic field is the Babcock-Leighton (BL) dynamo model \citep[e.g.,][]{Chou11, Char14, Hazra2023_review}.
+The most successful model to explain the solar cycle and the behaviour of the solar magnetic field is the mean-field flux transport dynamo model with Babcock-Leighton (BL) $\alpha$-effect \citep[e.g.,][]{Chou11, Char14, Hazra2023_review}.
 In this model, cyclic behaviour of the solar magnetic field arises from the continuous transformation between toroidal and poloidal magnetic components \citep{Parker55a, Radler_Dia_68}.
-Traditionally, BL models are based on an axisymmetric mean-field turbulence framework, but recently, there has been progress in developing a 3D BL dynamo model with non-axisymmetric magnetic fields \citep{Hazra2021_review}.
-In the 3D model, the Babcock-Leighton mechanism on the photosphere generates the poloidal field, and the toroidal field gets generated via $\Omega$-effect due to differential rotation from the existing poloidal field, closing the dynamo loop.
+Traditionally, BL models are based on an axisymmetric mean-field turbulence framework, but recently, there has been progress in developing a three-dimensional (3D) BL dynamo model with non-axisymmetric magnetic fields \citep[see for a review,][]{Hazra2021_review}.
+In the 3D model, the BL mechanism concentrated on the photosphere generates the poloidal field from sunspots that emerge from the interior toroidal field, and the toroidal field gets generated via $\Omega$-effect due to differential rotation from the existing poloidal field generated via BL mechanism, hence closing the dynamo loop.
+There are two main advantages of 3D models over existing 2D models while modelling the solar magnetic field.
+The BL mechanism and magnetic buoyancy, which are inherently 3D process, could be modelled more realistically and we can assimilate the observed photospheric data in great details \citep[e.g.,][]{HM18}.